 - Fix inconsistencies starting with the most authoritative sites

-Tools like Moz Local and BrightLocal can help automate this process if you prefer not to check every listing yourself.
-However, doing it manually can give you a better understanding of your online presence.
+Tools like Moz Local and BrightLocal can automate this process if you don’t want to track down every listing yourself.
+Still, checking manually gives you a better idea of what’s actually out there.

 The big ones to prioritize: